followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/20 Implement a Custom Validation Rule.md

     Adds the custom validation attribute to the collection of validation attributes.

     - `MergeAttribute`
     Checks that the key of the custom validation attribute is unique within the collection of validation attributes.
 Note that the key must begin with the *"data-val-custom-"* prefix.
-The key that ends with *"validationCallback"* must point to a JavaScript function implementing the validation logic.
+The key that ends with *"validationcallback"* must point to a JavaScript function implementing the validation logic.
 This function will be declared in step 3.

     <!--->